Dead Island 2: Plot

 Konradt tips the Slayers off about a secret lab where Reed sent other immune subjects.
 While fighting an infected test subject, the Slayers succumb to their feral instincts and attack Tisha, who apparently kills them, only to be revived by Konradt.
-Konradt explains that she, her followers, and the Slayers are a new species of humans dubbed "Numen" who can assimilate the infection, called the Autophage.
+Konradt explains that she, her followers, and the Slayers are a new species of humans, dubbed "Numen", who can assimilate the infection, named the "Autophage".
 Numen retain their mental fortitude, share a telepathic hive mind, and gain extraordinary abilities such as increased strength, speed, or the ability to enter into a rage of fury.
 Before leaving, she warns the Slayers that Reed is not actually searching for a cure.
-The Slayers return to confront Reed, only to find that he has fled with Tisha to a lab on Hollywood Boulevard and that he was responsible for the city-wide Autophage outbreak.
+The Slayers return to confront Reed, only to find that he has fled with Tisha to a lab on Hollywood Boulevard and that he was responsible for the city-wide outbreak.

 Furious at constantly being lied to, the Slayers gather Emma, Sam, and helicopter pilot Patton (Mel Raido), intending to steal Reed's helicopter and leave the city.
 They reach Hollywood Boulevard, where Sam starts succumbing to the Autophage, his immunity deteriorating.
-The Slayers persist and confront Reed, who admits that he released the Autophage in the city in order to filter out Numen, explaining that the Autophage is not a plague but a "clock" fundamental to the human genome that is hard-coded to wipe them all out and turn them into zombies at a predetermined time, but also turn one in every million humans into Numen.
-The Numen, who he considers either anomalies or "puppets" of the Autophage, and their "god blood" were his only way to find a method to neutralize it, which is why, according to his journals, he used a retro-virus carrier of the original Pathogen HK to spoof the zero-clock state on a smaller scale to create the outbreak and Numen.
-He gives the Slayers a single dose of Autophage cure and reveals that Tisha also carries the remedy in her body as he secretly injected her with Numen blood prior to birth to harvest the cure for the rest of her life.
+The Slayers confront Reed, who admits that he released the Autophage in the city to filter out Numen, explaining that the Autophage is not a plague but a "clock" fundamental to the human genome that is hard-coded to wipe them all out and turn them into zombies at a predetermined time, but also turn one in every million humans into Numen.
+The Numen, who he considers anomalies, and their "god blood" were his only way to find a method to neutralize it.
+He gives the Slayers a single dose of Autophage cure and reveals that Tisha also carries the remedy in her body, as he had secretly injected her with Numen blood prior to birth to harvest the cure for the rest of her life.
 Reed succumbs to the Autophage, forcing the Slayers to kill him while Tisha flees.

 The Slayers return to Sam, Emma, and Patton and administer the cure to the former, saving his life.
 The Slayers decide to stay behind to find Tisha and help the other survivors trapped in the city.
 As Emma, Sam, and Patton escape Los Angeles, Konradt and her followers watch over the Slayers as they fight another horde of zombies.